 - a.
-Full operation of VLBI - VLBI test operation in conjunction with VLBI of Japan (2012) - Participate the international joint observation in conjunction with IVS network stations(29 stations in 16 countries, 2013) - Update the product of control pointsbased on VLBI results (2017) - b.
-Development of Precision geoid at the level of cm - Measuring ellipsoidal heights at gravity pointsof coastal area and benchmark for updating hybrid geoid model (~ 2014) - Develop the precision geoid model using all available gravity data (2014) - c.
+Full operation of VLBI - VLBI test operation in cooperationwith VLBI of Japan (2012) - Participate in the international joint observation in collaboration with IVS network stations(29 stations in 16 countries, 2013) - Update the product of control pointsbased on VLBI results (2017) - b.
+Development of Precision geoid at the level of cm - Measuring ellipsoidal heights at gravity pointsof coastal area and benchmark for developinghybrid geoid model (~ 2014) - Develop the precise geoid model using all available gravity data (2014) - c.
 Establishment of sub-UCP in spacing of 3km - Establish 7,000 united control points covering whole country with 3 km spacing (~2017) - d.
 Three dimensional positioning of bench mark (~2016) - e.
-Establish a new absolute gravity station for improving the functions of VLBI station (2013)
+Add FKP to the current network-RTK service in Korea which adopts VRS

-In addition to the above listed works, the adoption of SLR and various system improvements, for example, the adoption of dynamic geodetic datum are under consideration in long term plan as well.
+In addition to the above listed works, the adoption of SLR and various system improvements, for example, the adoption of dynamic geodetic datum are under consideration in long term plan.